-The direction and type of change from 1999-00 to 2008-09 is indicated for each result: ♠/♦ indicates a statistically significant change, ↑/♦ indicates a marginal change and - indicates there was no change. (a) Column will not add to 100, as multiple prescriptions could be written at each encounter. (b) The direction and type of change from 1999-00 to 2008-09 is indicated for each result: ↑ ∓ Rates are reported to one decimal place.
-This indicates that the rate is < 0.05 per 100 enc
+(a) Column will not add to 100, as multiple prescriptions could be written at each encounter. (b) The direction and type of change from 1999-00 to 2008-09 is indicated for each result: A/¥ indicates a statistically significant change, A/¥ indicates a marginal change and - indicates there was no change. ₹ Rates are reported to one decimal place.
+This indicates that the rate is < 0.05 per 100 encounters.